evan-k-nygard/Secure-Database/README.md

 -------------------------------------------------------------------------

-The anticipated command-line interface is as follows:
+The command-line interface is as follows:

-* Executable: "securedb -u USERNAME -p PASSWORD -h"
+* Executable: "securedb"
-  * -u and -p are both required to log in
-  * -h prints out a list of commands, and explains the login procedure
+  * Upon running the executable, the program will ask for the user's username and password.
 * read NAME : decrypts and prints the contents of record NAME
 * write NAME NEW_CONTENT : deletes the contents of NAME and replaces it with NEW_CONTENT.
 Creates NAME if it doesn't already exist.
 * delete NAME : deletes NAME

+Upcoming command-line features
 * share NAME OTHER_USERNAME : allows OTHER_USERNAME read access to NAME's record
-* help : same functionality as -h in executable
+* help : print help text explaining all commands

 Other commands may be added later after minimum viable product is reached.